 We don’t take to the streets.
 In 2009 when General Motors announced worldwide layoffs, 15,000 people demonstrated at the company’s German headquarters.

 In America, where the majority of the layoffs took place, nothing.
 Worker strikes and subsequent street demonstrations have a long history in Europe but we haven’t seen much of that in America for decades.

 No Vacation Is Bad For Us

-I would like to note that when I went on vacation for the first time as a LMM employee, that my boss Andrew offered to pay me double my normal rate for any work I did while on vacation.
+I would like to note that when I went on vacation for the first time as an LMM employee, that my boss Andrew offered to pay me to double my normal rate for any work I did while on vacation.
 So not all bosses suck.

 Just the act of travel to a different part of the world in itself is beneficial in too many ways to count.
 It exposes you to new people, places, foods, ways of doing, living, and being.
 It makes you see the world as a bigger place than you thought it to be.

 It exposes the local residents to you too.
 As Rick Steve’s says, “Travel is a force for peace.”
 Merely by doing so, you make the world just a little bit better.
 When is the last time you felt that way sitting behind your desk?

 Get our best strategies, tools, and support sent straight to your inbox.